tixton/api-docs/README.md

 **DATA**

-The data key is the meat of the response.
-It may be a list or dictionary, but either way this is where you'll find the data you requested.
+The data is the core of the response.
+It may be a single resource or collection.

-Sometimes if you want to request an singgle resource, the data key structure will contains an json
-object:
+Single resource is represented in json object:

 ```html
 {